Incident Response Plan Structure

 Incident response plans appear in security governance, tabletop exercises, SOC escalation, regulatory readiness, and business-resilience planning.
 Teams use the plan to define how detection leads into triage, Containment, Eradication, Recovery, and post-incident review.

-Security teams connect the plan to SIEM, SOC, Indicators of Compromise, and Audit Log because the plan is what turns signals and evidence into coordinated action.
+Security teams connect the plan to Security Information and Event Management, Security Operations Center, Indicators of Compromise, and Audit Log because the plan is what turns signals and evidence into coordinated action.

 Practical Example

 A company discovers suspicious administrative activity on a production system.
-The incident response plan defines who confirms severity, who isolates affected systems, who preserves evidence, who informs leadership, and how customer or legal notifications are evaluated if the event grows more serious.
+The incident response plan defines who confirms severity, who isolates affected systems, who preserves evidence, who informs leadership, and how notification obligations are evaluated if the event grows more serious.

 Common Misunderstandings and Close Contrasts

 An incident response plan is not just a phone list.
-Contact information is part of it, but the plan also needs decision paths, operational steps, and communication expectations.
+Contact information is part of it, but the plan also needs decision paths, operational phases, and communication expectations.

 It is also different from day-to-day Security Operations Center monitoring.
 The SOC may detect or triage the issue, but the incident response plan governs the broader coordinated response once an event crosses the organization’s incident threshold.